Skip To Main Content

 https://www.mtvernoncsd.org/our-district/board-of-education/meeting-video-library

-Read More about Special Meeting of the Board of Education - Mon., March 24, 2025
+Read More about Regular Board of Education Meeting: Tuesday, April 22, 2025

 Benjamin Turner Academy Red Ribbon Week